MagicBowen/tlp/README.md

 TLP is a C\++ template programming package including below:

-- An  compile-time data structure `TypeList`
+- Compile-time data structure `TypeList`

 - Base algorithms on `TypeList` such as  `Length`, `Append`, `Erase`, `Replace`...